Venkat-polagani7/Venkat-polagani7/Readme.md

 #### Web Developer | Software Developer | Project Manager
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;<img width="706" alt="image" src="https://github.com/Venkat-polagani7/Venkat-polagani7/assets/103422239/07e1d052-20a3-4289-a576-c9e1eeba26f0">

-I am a passionate and dedicated Computer Science Engineering (CSE) student with a strong foundation in Java programming, web development, and cloud technologies.
+I am a passionate and dedicated Computer Science Engineering (CSE) student with a strong foundation in Java programming, web development, Flutter and cloud technologies.
 I thrive in the world of coding and enjoy taking on challenging projects that allow me to apply my skills and learn new technologies.
 With a keen interest in project and product management, I strive to create innovative solutions that deliver exceptional user experiences.

-- 🔭 I’m currently working on Software Development
+- 🔭 I’m currently working as Software Developer
-- 🌱 I’m currently learning Competitive Programming and Project management
+- 🌱 I’m currently learning Flutter and Project management.
 - 👯 I’m looking to collaborate on Developing innovative web applications and exploring new technologies.
 - 🤔 I’m looking for help with I am interested in enhancing my skills in competitive programming and algorithmic problem-solving.
 - 😄 Pronouns: He/Him